Utah Administrative Code

-(a) establish the categories of costs and expenses incurred by the department in administering, investigating and enforcing the provisions of Title 31A, Chapter 23a, Parts IV and V related to the marketing of title insurance and the audits of title agencies;
+(a) establish the categories of costs and expenses incurred by the department in administering, investigating and enforcing the provisions of Title 31A, Chapter 23a, Parts IV and V related to the marketing of title insurance and the audits of agency title insurance producers;

-(b) require the reporting by a title insurance agency and a title insurer of the mailing address and physical location of each office in each county where the title agency or title insurer maintains an office;
+(b) require the reporting by an agency title insurance producer and a title insurer of the mailing address and physical location of each office in each county where the agency title insurance producer or title insurer maintains an office;

-(c) establish a calculation method for the calculation of the number of title insurance agency or title insurer offices; and
+(c) establish a calculation method for the calculation of the number of agency title insurance producer or title insurer offices; and

 (d) determine the premium year used in calculating the assessment of title insurers.

-(2) This rule applies to all title insurers and title insurance agencies.
+(2) This rule applies to all title insurers and agency title insurance producers.

-(a) "Office" means each physical location of a title insurance agency or a title insurer in a county.
+(a) "Office" means each physical location of an agency title insurance producer or a title insurer in a county.
 Office includes any physical location that is open and available to the public.